kbab6aoo/resume/readme.md

 	-	Google Analytics

 ###### DevOps Consultant 		Santander,		Contractor
-Santander UK plc is wholly owned by the Spanish Santander Group.
+Santander UK plc. is wholly owned by the Spanish Santander Group.
 Santander UK is one of the UK's leading personal financial services companies and one of the largest providers of mortgages and savings in the UK
 ###### Overview
 The purpose of the role was to provide consultancy expertise and accelerate automation with Anisble and Terraform
 ###### Business Delivery:
 -	Work with Project Managers, Solutions Architects, responsible for ensuring that technical deliverables are consistent with the original solution specified by the technology office
--	Support and work alongside development teams and DBA's to autoamte tasks
+-	Support and work alongside development teams and DBA's to automate tasks
 -	Work with various teams in gathering business requirements for application migration needs
--	Architect, deploy and build terrafrom scripts for version controlled infrastructure changes
+-	Architect, deploy and build terraform scripts for version controlled infrastructure changes
 -	Prepare application migration plans including migration risk, milestones, quality and business sign-off details
 -	Manage assigned risks and monitor potential impacts of the application migration plans
 -	Develop best practice, processes, and standards for effectively carrying out application upgrades and migration